Context Rot Is Silently Killing Your Claude Code Sessions — Here's How I Fixed It

 The tmux workaround

-The key insight: Claude Code runs inside tmux panes in my orchestration setup.
+The key insight: Claude Code runs inside tmux panes in my multi-terminal orchestration setup.
 And tmux can send keystrokes to any pane — including typing /clear and pressing Enter.
 You can't call /clear from a hook, but you can call it from outside the process entirely.

 This opened the door to a fully automated rotation pipeline.